julfikerhossenshebbir/toolsax/README.md

     | `TELEGRAM_CHAT_ID`                     | Your Telegram Chat ID for receiving reports         | `-100...`                              |
     | `IMGBB_API_KEY`                        | Your ImgBB API key for image uploads                | `a1b2c3...`                            |

-    **Note:** For local development, create a `.env` file in the root of your project and add these variables there.
+    **Note:** For local development, create a `.env.local` file in the root of your project and add these variables there.

-### Step 5: Save and Deploy
+### Step 4: Deploy

-1. Once all environment variables are added, click the **Save and Deploy** button.
+1. Once all environment variables are added, click the **Deploy** button.
-2. Cloudflare will now start building and deploying your application.
-You can watch the progress in the deployment logs.
+2. Vercel will now start building and deploying your application.
+You can watch the progress in the build logs.
-3. When it's finished, you'll get a unique `.pages.dev` URL where your live application can be viewed.
+3. When it's finished, you'll get a unique `.vercel.app` URL where your live application can be viewed.

-Congratulations, your Toolsax application is now live on Cloudflare Pages!
+Congratulations, your Toolsax application is now live on Vercel!